 - Do not smoke.
 If you smoke, it is never too late to quit.
 Smoking increases your risk of another MI.

 - Exercise.
-Ask your caregiver about the best exercise plan for you.
+Ask your healthcare provider about the best exercise plan for you.
 Exercise makes your heart stronger, lowers blood pressure, and helps prevent an MI.
 The goal is 30 to 60 minutes a day, 5 to 7 days a week.
-Ask your caregiver how often and how long to exercise.
+Ask your healthcare provider how often and how long to exercise.

 - Manage your stress.
 Stress may slow healing and lead to illness.
 Learn ways to control stress, such as relaxation, deep breathing, and music.
 Talk to someone about things that upset you.

 - Get a flu vaccine every year as soon as it is available.
 The vaccine will help prevent the flu.
 Ask about other vaccinations you may need.

 - You have trouble taking your heart medicine.

 - You have questions or concerns about your condition or care.

 When should I seek immediate care or call 911?